© 2013 Kim Giancaterino. All Rights Reserved.

 What if No One Asks to See the Letter?

 You may go to the trouble of assembling a child travel consent letter and never be asked to present it.
 This is typically the case if the traveling child has a valid passport and is accompanied by at least one parent.
 On the other hand, carrying a consent letter doesn’t guarantee a minor child entry to any country.
 Permission to enter another country is entirely at the discretion of that country.
+It pays to be prepared.

 The U.S. Passport Service Guide has created a sample travel consent form that you can download and fill out: Minor Travel Consent Form